-Statement about the artwork: The technology revolution has undoubtedly aided humanity in many positive ways, but in contrast it has also brought upon damage to our world through pollution and the depletion of natural resources.
+The technology revolution has undoubtedly aided humanity in many positive ways, but in contrast it has also brought upon damage to our world through pollution and the depletion of natural resources.
+I wanted to create these nature bots as a reflection of our current digital era and invite people to continue conversations regarding the impacts technology has on humanity.
 The Nature Bot installation highlights the connection between a healthy brain and a healthy heart.
 The planter head symbolically suggests that we get enough water sun and oxygen if we really care to light the path for future generations to come.

 Artist Bio: Nereo Zorro aka scenereo is a multidisciplinary artist- painter, poet, mover, teacher, father who believes in art being utilized as a powerful tool for creating positive social change.

 Whether painting large scale murals, speed painting beside a live orchestra, leading dance workshops, performing spoken word poetry or sculpting larger than life creatures, Nereo always looks for the interconnectedness in all of his work.
 When asked “what is your favourite medium to work with?”
 You may often catch him responding with the answer: “life”

 Artist: Sylvia Matas

 214 McDermot Ave.